tasb/terraform-fundamentals/labs/lab02.md

 Please keep that file because you'll need to use it in the next lab.

 Congratulations, you have finished Lab 02!
 Now you can use variables and outputs in your Terraform code.

+## Conclusion

+Congratulations on finishing Lab 02!
+Now you can organize your Terraform code, add variables, and use outputs in your Terraform code.